hydn10/htracer/README.md

 # htracer

-Htracer is a modern, stand-alone, header-only C++23 library for rendering ray-traced images on the CPU.
+A modern, stand-alone, header-only C++23 library for rendering ray-traced images on the CPU.
 Designed with modularity and extensibility in mind, it serves as a foundation for learning and experimenting with API design and ray tracing techniques in modern C++.

 <div align="center">